MicroEJ/docs/Tutorials/tutorialDebug.rst

 ~~~~~~~~~~~~~~~~~~~~

 * Run the Heap Dumper to check the application heap has not been corrupted
-* Check the native stack is not full (usually there shall have remaining init patterns in memory on top of stack such as "0xDEADBEEF")
+* Make sure the native stack is not full (usually there shall have the remaining initialization patterns in memory on top of stack such as ``0xDEADBEEF``)

 Trigger A VM Dump
 ~~~~~~~~~~~~~~~~~